 Lexi C. White is a Ph.D.
 Candidate in Sociocultural Anthropology at the School of Human Evolution and Social Change at Arizona State University.
+She also works as Volunteer Faculty for Mayo Clinic Alix School of Medicine.
 She has previously been affiliated with both the Center for Organization Research and Design (CORD) and the Center for Public Health Law and Policy, also at ASU.

 She was concurrently enrolled in both the Ph.D. program and the Sandra Day O’Connor College of Law, also at ASU.
 She completed her J.D. in December of 2013 and was admitted to the practice of law in the state of Arizona in the summer of 2014.